Large deviation for uniform graphs with given degrees: Introduction

 \paragraph{The variational problem.} Corollary~\ref{cor:ldp-cont-func} characterizes the probability of a rare event in terms of a variational problem \eqref{eq:var-formula-1}.
 From the perspective of large deviation theory, the natural follow up question concerns the structure of $G_{n,\bd}$, conditioned on the rare event.
 Using \eqref{eq:conditional_graphon}, this conditional structure corresponds to the minimizers of~\eqref{eq:var-formula-1}.
 The variational problem \eqref{eq:var-formula-1} has attracted significant attention in the Erd\H{o}s-R\'{e}nyi case.
 For instance, it is now understood that in the so-called replica symmetric regime, conditioned on the upper tail event for triangle counts, the graph is close to an Erd\H{o}s-R\'enyi with a higher edge density \cite{LZ15}.
 Note that the replica symmetric regime is no longer tenable under exact constraints, such as a fixed number of edges, triangles, degrees, etc. In a set of related papers, \cite{RS13,KRRS17,KRRS17b,KRSR16} study the structure of the minimizer under constraints on the edge, triangle or star counts, and discover intriguing characteristics of the minimizers.
 However, to the best of our knowledge, this problem has not been studied under degree constraints.
 We expect this case to be considerably more challenging than the prior settings.

-A careful reader has noticed that Corollary~\ref{cor:ldp-cont-func}~(3) holds when $r$ is a continuity point of $\phi_{\tau} (D, \cdot)$.
+A careful reader has noticed that Corollary~\ref{cor:ldp-cont-func}~(2) holds when $r$ is a continuity point of $\phi_{\tau} (D, \cdot)$.
 For Erd\H{o}s-R\'enyi random graphs, the continuity of this function has been established, when $\tau$ represents a subgraph density, the largest eigenvalue, etc. \cite{LZ15,Cha17}.
 Their proof is perturbative, and the idea does not generalize to the setting with given degrees.
 In fact, $\phi_{\tau}(D,\cdot)$ could be degenerate in constrained spaces.
 For example, the largest eigenvalue of random $d$-regular graphs equals $d$, and thus the rate function is degenerate.
 More generally, a deterministic function of the degrees, e.g. any $k$-star density, is constant in this case, and gives rise to degenerate rate functions.

 \paragraph{Counting graphs with given degrees and subgraph densities.} Counting graphs with given degrees has been studied extensively in Combinatorics \cite{MW90,LW17,BH13,HLM19}.
-These counts are often described in terms of a variational problem such as \eqref{eq:limit-number-graph}.
-For example, \cite[Theorem 1.4]{BH13} evaluates the leading asymptotics of the number of graphs with given degrees, and expresses it in terms of an entropy maximization problem.
+For example, \cite[Theorem 1.4]{BH13} evaluates the leading asymptotics of the number of graphs with given degrees, and expresses it in terms of an entropy.
 Corollary~\ref{cor:partition-function} yields a formula for the asymptotic number of graphs with given degrees and a specified subgraph count.
 However, this description is completely implicit, and explicit solutions for general degree sequences could be significantly challenging.